Krosseye/Serfile/README.md

-# :ocean: Serfile - Simple File Hosting Web Server
+# 🌊 Serfile - Simple File Hosting Web Server

 Serfile is a lightweight web server designed for simple file hosting and browsing.
 It provides a minimalist web-based user interface and API for navigating folders and accessing files.

 ## Features

-- :rocket: Easy installation and setup.
+- 🚀 Easy installation and setup.
-- :file_folder: Web-based UI for browsing and managing files.
+- 📁 Web-based UI for browsing and managing files.
-- :pencil2: Integrated editor for editing code and text files.
+- ✏️ Integrated editor for editing code and text files.
-- :gear: Two deployment options: Python environment or Docker.
+- ⚙️ Two deployment options: Python environment or Docker.
-- :scroll: MIT licensed - use, modify, and distribute with ease.
+- 📜 MIT licensed - use, modify, and distribute with ease.

 ## Installation and Usage

-### :computer: Python Environment
+### 🐍 Python Environment

 1. Clone the repository: